88lex/sasync/README.md

 - sasync will NOT create base folders. e.g. If you specify `remote:movies` in a set file, you must create the `movies` folder in `remote:` before syncing
   - Example set pair: `sync my_video:media/kids bak_video:media/kids` If /media exists but the `kids` folder does not then rclone does not create the `kids` folder

+- You may consider creating your own private repo called `sasets` in github/lab/bucket that contains your personal set files Set files are easy to edit in github/gitlab and can be easily added to / updated to any machines running sasync

+- There are a number of small utilities in the `utils` folder.
+They do things like install sasync, update rclone, clean set files, remove all comments

 - Versions of rclone from 1.48 require a new flag `--drive-server-side-across-configs` in order to do server-side sync/copy.
 This flag has been added to sasync as a default.
 If you are running an older version of rclone or wish to not execute server-side copies simply delete the flag from sasync.conf